SteelCompendium/data-md-dse/Bestiary/War Dog Eviscerite.md

     "t2": "5 damage; pull 1"
     "t3": "7 damage; pull 2"
   - "name": "Effect"
-    "effect": "The eviscerite can [[Grab|grab]] a target pulled adjacent to them by this ability. "
+    "effect": "The eviscerite can grab a target pulled adjacent to them by this ability. "
 - "name": "Posthumous Promotion"
   "type": "Maneuver"
   "keywords":